Close

 Loss of Consortium

 Loss of consortium refers to lost companionship or intimacy due to an injury suffered in an accident.
 Other types of losses include the loss of parental guidance, caretaking duties, and other activities that spouses do together before one is injured in an accident.
+These are common damages claimed in wrongful death lawsuits, and, though difficult to quantify, our attorneys can help victims document and calculate for their cases.

 Loss of Enjoyment of Life